GuillaumeLNB/lexicons_builder/README.rst

     .. code:: python

         >>> from lexicons_builder import build_lexicon
-        >>> # Search for related terms of 'book' and 'read' in English at depth 1 online
+        >>> # search for related terms of 'book' and 'read' in English at depth 1 online
         >>> output = build_lexicon(['book', 'read'], 'en', 1, web=True)
         ...
         >>> # we then get a graph object